Second, there is the following wooden exhibit in the "Vienna Funeral Museum":

 The documents concerning the expenses for Mozart's coffin are lost.
-But there are of course archival sources from Mozart's time that show how the procurement of a coffin for a common citizen was handled and how much it cost.
+But there are of course archival sources from Mozart's time that show as to how the procurement of a coffin for a common citizen was handled and how much it cost.

 When Mozart moved into the house Alsergrund No. 135 in June 1788, he made the acquaintance of Christoph Dopler who lived there in a small apartment on the first floor, together with his wife Magdalena (née Neu) and his youngest two children Maria Anna and Karl.

 Christoph Dopler in the 1788 tax register of the house Alsergrund 135.
 His neighbor, the shoemaker Peter Dußel, signed as witness in Dopler's probate documents (A-Wsa, Steueramt B34/27, fol.
 218).